Сменить язык: Change to Russian

 Applicants from certain countries may be required to pay a visa issuance fee after their application is approved.
 These fees are based on "reciprocity" (what another country charges a U.S. citizen for a similar-type of visa).
 For nationals of other countries, the Department of State's website can help you determine if an issuance fee applies to your nationality.

 The Student and Exchange Visitor Information System (SEVIS) is an Internet-based system that tracks F, M and J visa participants (and their family members) from the time they receive their initial documentation (either an I-20 or a DS-2019) until they graduate/leave school or conclude/leave program.

 If you are the principal applicant for an F, M or J visa you should check with your U.S. school to make sure your information has been entered into SEVIS.
 You will need to pay a separate SEVIS fee in addition to the visa application fee.
-Nonimmigrant students with Form I-20 pay a US$200.00 SEVIS fee.
-Most exchange visitors with Form DS-2019 pay a US$180.00 SEVIS fee.
+Nonimmigrant students with Form I-20 pay a US$350.00 SEVIS fee.
+Most exchange visitors with Form DS-2019 pay a US$220.00 SEVIS fee.
 Proof of payment is required before your student or exchange visitor visa will be issued and payment cannot be made at the U.S. Embassy/Consulate.
-Please bring your I-901 SEVIS fee receipt to your interview at the U.S. Embassy/Consulate.
 Instructions for paying the SEVIS fee can be found here.

 SEVIS Fee Exception

 Applicants participating in a U.S. Government sponsored program (programs whose codes begin with G-1, G-2, G-3, or G-7) are not required to pay the SEVIS fee.

 Blanket L Fee (Fraud Prevention and Detection Fee)